Key figures

 Unless otherwise specified, all tables and figures use data for the whole of Australia.

-Australian road fatality data was obtained from the Australian Road Deaths Database(Opens in a new tab/window) (ARDD).
+Australian road fatality data was obtained from the Australian Road Deaths Database(Opens in a new tab/window) (ARDD) as at December 2025 (with data current to November 2025).
 The ARDD provides basic details of road traffic crash fatalities in Australia as reported by the police each month to the State and Territory road safety authorities.
-Fatal crashes since 1989 are included and the ARDD is updated each month.
-The data used for this analysis is from the April 2024 database.

 Hospitalised Injuries from Road Crashes(Opens in a new tab/window) data was sourced from the National Hospital Morbidity Database maintained by the Australian Institute of Health and Welfare (AIHW).